A Photo Tour of the Vintage Shasta Compact Travel Trailer

 Get Inside the Iconic Compact Vintage Travel Trailer of the 1960s

-Explore a vintage travel trailer icon that brings a wave and thumbs up on every trip; our 1963 Shasta Compact Travel Trailer.
+Explore a vintage travel-trailer icon that brings a wave and a thumbs-up on every trip—our 1963 Shasta Compact Travel Trailer.
 12.5 feet of beautiful birch interiors, packed with amenities and topped with wings.
-What is more delightful to behold than the little canned ham, its colorful paint combinations and speedy stripe - tripping along a modern highway almost mocking its own lazy pace?
+What is more delightful to behold than the little canned ham, with its colorful paint combinations and speedy stripe, tripping along a modern highway almost mocking its own lazy pace?

 1963 Shasta Compact Exterior Photos: Isn't She a Doll of a Trailer?Click thumbnail to view full-size